 Scenario B: The Out-of-State Job

-Scenario C: The Remote Worker (The "Gray Area")
+Scenario C: The Remote Worker

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 - Does this ban apply to current employees or just new hires?

-The law applies to both.
-You cannot use credit history for promotion, retention, or compensation decisions regarding current employees.
+- Both — you cannot use credit history for promotion, retention, or compensation decisions regarding current employees.

 - I operate in New York City.
 How does this affect me?